universal-ctags/ctags/docs/contributions.rst

   Tmain
     Changes for the test cases under ``Tmain/`` directory

+  units
+    Changes for the test harness (misc/units.py) itself

   docs(web)
     Changes for the ``docs/*.rst``

   docs(man)
     Changes for the ``man/*.rst``

+  dsl
+    Changes operators that can be used in optscript command

+  operators
+    Changes operators that can be used in optlib `{{` ... `}}` blocks

+  prelude
+    Changes optlib procedures defined in main/CommonPrelude.ps

+  CXX (or Cxx)
+    Changes affecting all parsers defined in parsers/cxx

   See also the output of ``git log`` command.